 - What drives solar variability on all scales?
-The Sun varies on a wide range of spatial and temporal scales, displaying important energetic phenomena over the whole range.
+The Sun changes on a wide range of spatial and temporal scales, displaying energetic phenomena over all scales.
 We do not fully understand and cannot accurately predict basic aspects of solar variability.

 - What is the impact of solar activity on life on Earth?
 Solar magnetic activity variations induce terrestrial changes which can affect millions of humans on short and long time scales.
 We need to predict disturbances of the space environment which are induced by the Sun and to understand the links between the solar output and the Earth’s climate.

-EST will incorporate adaptive optics and integral-field spectropolarimeters, with a precision of one part in 10^4, to resolve scales of the of order 10 km in the photosphere, to observe astrophysical processes at their intrinsic scales, and thereby observe the interaction of magnetic fields and plasma motions in the solar atmosphere at their intrinsic scales, which requires resolutions of about 10 km on the Sun.
+EST will incorporate adaptive optics and integral-field spectropolarimeters, with a precision of one part in 104, to observe the interaction of magnetic fields and plasma motions in the solar atmosphere at their intrinsic scales, which requires resolutions of about 10 km on the Sun.

-The Conceptual Design Study of the EST project started in February 2008 and finished in July 2011, and it was funded by the European Commission with about 3.2 Mio.
-Euro.
-This project involved 29 European partners, plus 9 collaborating institutions, from 15 different countries.
+The EST Conceptual Design Study started in February 2008 and finished in July 2011.
+It was funded by the European Commission with about 3.2 million Euro.
+The project involved 29 European partners, plus 9 collaborating institutions, from 15 different countries.

-GREST (Getting Ready for EST) project is intended to take EST to the next level of development by undertaking crucial activities to improve the performance of current state-of-the-art instrumentation.
-Legal, industrial and socio-economic issues will also be addressed, as key questions for the attainment of EST. The project started last June 2015 and it is funded by the European Commission with about 3 Mio.
-Euro, involving 13 European partners from 7 different countries.
+The GREST (Getting Ready for EST) project was intended to take EST to the next level of development by undertaking crucial activities to improve the performance of current state-of-the-art instrumentation.
+Legal, industrial and socio-economic issues were also addressed, as key questions for the attainment of EST. The project run from June 2015 to May 2017 and was funded by the European Commission with about 3 million Euro, involving 13 European partners from 6 different countries.

-Additionally, thanks to the activities of the European project SOLARNET, access to first-class infrastructures, networking and joint research and development activities, the solar community is strengthen its scientific and technological capacity for the next generation of solar observations from EST. SOLARNET is funded by the European Commission with about Mio.
-Euro and involves 32 partners from 16 countries: 24 EU research institutions, 6 EU private companies and 2 USA research institutions.
+Additionally, thanks to the activities of the SOLARNET project, access to first-class infrastructures, networking and joint research and development activities, the solar community is strengthening its scientific and technological capacity for the next-generation solar observations to be provided by EST. SOLARNET is funded by the European Commission and involves 32 partners from 16 countries: 24 EU research institutions, 6 EU private companies and 2 USA research institutions.